 The city of Lowell is located in the northeastern Massachusetts, about 40 kilometers northwest of Boston.
 For more info about Lowell: Cultural Organization of Lowell website.

-- On campus housing options on East and South campuses.
+- On-campus housing options on East and South campuses.
 Housing is managed by the Office of Residence Life.
-On Campus Housing website.
+Learn more on the On-Campus Housing website.

 - Rooms are available at the UMass Lowell Inn and Conference Center (ICC) hotel by nightly reservation at the UMass Lowell ICC, located at 50 Warren St. in downtown Lowell.
 UMass Lowell Inn & Conference Center website.

 - Renting An Apartment: Things to consider: monthly budget, type of housing, location of the housing, roommate options, furnished or not.

 - To search for housing options, search for a roommate, and other important information about living off campus!

 - Legal Rights and Responsibilities in Massachusetts are important to understand.
 Visit the Tenant Rights and Responsibilities website.

 - Local public schools are available.
 Visit Lowell Public Schools website and Nashua Public Schools website.

 - The United States national emergency phone number is 911.